 - the amount available to be paid out under any relevant insurance held by us, up to a maximum of NZ$20,000,000; and

 - NZ$2,000,000 or (if greater) the amount of five times our applicable fee (excluding our service charge, disbursements and GST).

 We (for good cause) or you may terminate our engagement at any time by giving a reasonable period of notice.
 You will pay our fees for work done and for other charges incurred up to the time of termination.

 The enforceability of this agreement is not affected by termination or by any changes to the constitution or partners of Bell Gully.

 If you have a complaint about our services, you may:

-contact our chairman or chief operating officer, who are authorised to deal with complaints.
+- contact our chairman or managing partner, who are authorised to deal with complaints.